countchrisdo/RFLCT-CSS/README.md

-# Digital Clock/Calender
+# RFLCT CSS

-A digital Clock/Calender I made for a raspberry pi on my desk.
+CSS from the RFLCT  website before it was taken down.
+And then I made a test page to show off the interesting classes.